• Skip to primary navigation

 Step by step photo instructions for making slow cooked lamb breast.

-• Ask your butcher to bone, stuff and roll your lamb breast for you.
-It saves so much time.
+• Ask your butcher to bone, stuff, and roll your lamb breast for you—it's a real time-saver.

-• The lamb breast benefits from long slow cooking so don't be tempted to cook it on high.
+• Lamb breast benefits from long, slow cooking, so resist the urge to cook it on high.

-• If you like a bit more colour on your lamb, once slow-cooked, place it in a roasting tray and roast in a very hot oven for 15 minutes.
+• For added colour, transfer the slow-cooked lamb to a roasting tray and roast in a very hot oven for 15 minutes.

-• Place peeled potatoes (cut any large potatoes in half) in the slow cooker with the onions and carrots.
-You'll have a whole meal in one-pot!
+• Place peeled potatoes (halving any large ones) in the slow cooker with onions and carrots for a complete one-pot meal!

-• If you prefer not to stuff your lamb breast, you can simply sprinkle some chopped rosemary and garlic onto the unrolled breast, season and roll it back up again.
+• If you prefer not to stuff your lamb breast, simply sprinkle chopped rosemary and garlic on the unrolled meat, season, and roll it back up.

 🍴 Serving suggestions

-The slow cooker lamb breast is best served with crispy polenta roast potatoes, tenderstem broccoli, cauliflower cheese, cheesy leeks, sweet potato and Yorkshire puddings (I'm happy to serve yorkies with all my roasts, not just beef!).
+The slow cooker lamb breast is best served with crispy polenta roast potatoes, tenderstem broccoli, cauliflower cheese, cheesy leeks, sweet potato and Yorkshire puddings.

 Cauliflower & broccoli cheese, creamed leeks and spiced red cabbage are other popular side dishes that go really well with lamb.